HomeBlog › Back Pain Relief

 Standing with locked knees

-Wearing a belt too tight
+Wearing a support belt too tight

 Myth: “Back pain is just normal in pregnancy, so you have to live with it.”